tigerfanxiao/dev_notes/Devops/Linux/Nana devops.md

 l # symboic 软连接

-chmod g-w filename # remvoe the write permissino from group owner chmod g=rwx filename # configure it directly chmod 777 filename
+chmod g-w filename # remvoe the write permissino from group owner chmod a+x filename # add permission for all users chmod g=rwx filename # configure it directly chmod 777 filename
 ```